What is a Data Management Plan?

 - Archiving and providing access: What are your plans for preserving the data and providing long-term access?

-Harvard currently uses the DMPTool, a software tool in development.
 The DMPTool is web-based and provides basic templates that can help you construct data management plans.
-Elements of your DMP could be used over and over in your protocols and in the Institutional Review Board (IRB) and methodology descriptions.
+Elements of your DMP may be reused in your protocols and in the Institutional Review Board (IRB) and methodology descriptions.
+The DMPTool provides you with templates, funder mandates, institutional requirements, and other instructional material.

-- Select Harvard University from the menu of DMPTool partner institutions, then click Next.
+- Select Harvard University from the list of participating institutions